Kunalchoudhary6411/WaterIntakeTracker/README.md

 3.To run the project run command npm run dev

+4. Create .env file and add MONGODB_URI=mongodb://localhost:27017/watertracker PORT=3000
-4. the project will be running on http://localhost:3000/
+   the project will be running on http://localhost:3000/